Skip to main content

 • Similarity scores – very low text match (0%) or a high match to multiple sources

-• Quality beyond student’s known capabilities
+• Quality beyond student’s likely capabilities

 • The student is unable to explain the content or the process they followed to produce the work

-• Referencing irregularities like the use of obscure or outdated sources that appear only once, a reference list without corresponding in-text citations, mismatched in-text citations and the reference list, inappropriate/ irrelevant or falsified sources, or access dates predating the student’s enrolment.
+• Referencing irregularities like the use of obscure or outdated sources that appear only once, a reference list without corresponding in-text citations, mismatched in-text citations and the reference list, inappropriate/ irrelevant or falsified sources, or access dates predating the student’s enrolment

 • Check against other submissions made by the student in that unit of study (if previous submissions available)